52North/sensor-web-tutorial/docs/hands-on/09_07_helgoland_client.md

 ### Explore Sensor Web Data on Map

-When you open the Helgoland Client you come to the `Diagram` tab.
-Because you opened the Helgoland Client for the first time you have no data selected to be shown in the diagram.
+When you open the Helgoland Client you come to the `Diagram` view.
+Because you opened the Helgoland Client for the first time you have no data selected to be shown in the `Diagram`.

 ![HelgolandDiagramEmpty.png](../images/HelgolandDiagramEmpty.png "Helgoland Diagram")

-1. Here you can choose timeseries in a map view to be shown in the diagram
+1. Here you can choose timeseries in the `Map` view to be shown in the `Diagram`
-1. Here you can choose timeseries in a list view to be shown in the diagram
+1. Here you can choose timeseries in the `List` view to be shown in the `Diagram`
 1. Here you can change the view to a `Darkmode` or adjust the `Language` (currently supported languages are English and German)